Best Portable Plasma Cutter Picks for Garages 2026

 You get a surprisingly capable, compact cutter that’s geared toward weekend projects and small jobs.
 It runs on 120V or 240V, includes a torch and consumables, and ships with an air regulator already mounted so setup is faster.

-If you plan to cut sheet metal, trim blades, or make decorative panels, this unit gives you the reach and heat you need without taking over your workspace.
-Keep in mind it performs best on a higher‑amp circuit, so plan your power before you start cutting.
+If you plan to cut sheet metal, trim blades, or make decorative panels, this unit gives you a practical balance of power and portability without taking over your workspace.
+Keep in mind it performs best on a higher-amp circuit, so plan your power before you start cutting.

 What People Say